 Today prunes are not typically included in Christmas pudding recipes and instead raisins are used.
 However, the name plum pudding continues to be used because of this history.

-Christmas pudding traditions:
+Christmas pudd traditions:

 Stirring the pudding for luck